seanfroste/vscode-spectra-assist/README.md

 ## Feature requests

 Just open an issue! make sure to provide details, screenshots, anything that'll get your idea across!
 If it sounds concrete and I have time, I'll implement it!

+## DISCLAIMER

+I am not affiliated with Link Research Corporation or the SPECTRA 3d device simulator.

+This extension was written for recreation over a couple of weeks, and to learn how language extensions work